Hankintailmoitukset/hilma-api/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Severity of the bug**
+Select one of the options:
+- Occasional error in the API
+- Occasional error in the API, but visible for the end-users
+- Continuous error in the API that is visible for the end-users

 **To Reproduce**
 Steps to reproduce the behavior:
 - API endpoint that the request was sent to